 Until 2005, it wasn’t even possible to simulate in detail what happens when a pair of orbiting black holes coalesce.
 The breakthrough came when separate teams at Goddard and the University of Texas at Brownsville independently developed new computational methods that overcame all previous hurdles.
 An accurate understanding of gravitational-wave signals was one important step in evolving techniques designed to rapidly detect and characterize them.

-On Aug.
-17, 2017, gravitational waves from a neutron star merger produced a signal detected by the Laser Interferometer Gravitational-Wave Observatory (LIGO).
+On August 17, 2017, gravitational waves from a neutron star merger produced a signal detected by the Laser Interferometer Gravitational-Wave Observatory (LIGO).
 The sound in this video represents the same frequencies as the combined stretching and squeezing caused by waves passing through the LIGO detectors at Hanford, Washington, and Livingston, Louisiana.
 Just 1.7 seconds later, a brief burst of gamma-rays — indicated by a ping — was seen by NASA’s Fermi Gamma-ray Space Telescope.
-Credits: NASA’s Goddard Space Flight Center, Caltech/MIT/LIGO Lab
+Credit: NASA’s Goddard Space Flight Center, Caltech/MIT/LIGO Lab

 “Another fundamental development was the highly optimized analysis pipelines and information technology infrastructure that can compare the theoretical model with the data, recognize the presence of a signal, calculate the location of the source on the sky and format the information in a way that the rest of the astronomical community could use,” explained Tito Dal Canton, a NASA Postdoctoral Program Fellow and a member of a LIGO research group at Goddard led by Jordan Camp.